balthazar-space/web-shell-api/WebApp API: Navigation.md

 - `url` - The new URL of the app.
 - `title` - The new title of the app.
+- `can` - An array of action ids indicating which actions the application will accept.
+This may e.g. be used by the shell UI to display only the applicable buttons.
 - `can` - An array of action ids that are meaningful from this url.